maiyopabz/What-I-Learned/Aws/cron/cron_notes.md

 ```

-How exactly do you tell the contab command that you want to edit the cron tab for a different user.
+How exactly do you tell the crontab command, that you want to edit the crontab for a different user.

 ```ts
 - > crontab -u root e